olemp/did/README.md

 The `/master` branch requires pull requests, and is set up with a CI/CD pipeline which deploys to [did365.azurewebsites.net](https://did365.azurewebsites.net)
-The `/dev` branch is greenfield - _keep your helmet on and pull often_.
 `/feature/*`-prefixed branches may or may not be included in future releases.

 You are encouraged to branch with either of the following prefixes